jiayi42/yahoo_finance_today/README.md

 # yahoo_finance_today

-## Query today's stock price for a certain ticker by yahoo_fin package offered by yahoo finance
+## Query today's stock price for a certain ticker

-This application is based on [yahoo_fin](http://theautomatic.net/yahoo_fin-documentation/#tickers_nasdaq).
+This application is based on [yahoo_fin](http://theautomatic.net/yahoo_fin-documentation/#tickers_nasdaq) offered by yahoo finance.

 ## Environment: